eyash24/AI_Healthcare/README.md

 This repository contains a collection of Jupyter Notebooks demonstrating the application of machine learning techniques to various problems in healthcare.
 Each notebook addresses a specific case study, from disease prediction to anomaly detection.

 # Notebooks
-- genetic_risk_profiling.ipynb: This notebook explores the use of unsupervised learning, specifically clustering algorithms, to group patients based on their genetic data.
+- CS 3/genetic_risk_profiling.ipynb: This notebook explores the use of unsupervised learning, specifically clustering algorithms, to group patients based on their genetic data.
 The goal is to identify distinct genetic subgroups that may have a predisposition to certain health conditions.

-- hospital_readmission.ipynb: This notebook focuses on predictive modeling to forecast patient outcomes.
+- CS 4/hospital_readmission.ipynb: This notebook focuses on predictive modeling to forecast patient outcomes.
 It includes tasks for classification (predicting the likelihood of hospital readmission) and regression (predicting the length of a hospital stay).

-- heart_disease_prediction.ipynb: This project utilizes supervised machine learning models to predict the presence of heart disease based on patient health metrics.
+- CS 1 V2/heart_disease_prediction.ipynb: This project utilizes supervised machine learning models to predict the presence of heart disease based on patient health metrics.
 The notebook walks through data preprocessing, model training, and performance evaluation.

-- chest-x-ray-pneumonia-cnn-transfer-learning.ipynb: This notebook demonstrates the use of deep learning and transfer learning for medical image analysis.
+- CS 2/chest-x-ray-pneumonia-cnn-transfer-learning.ipynb: This notebook demonstrates the use of deep learning and transfer learning for medical image analysis.
 The model is trained to classify chest X-ray images to detect the presence of pneumonia.

 # Setup and Running the Notebooks